 Fire Scene Evidence Collection Guide

-questions.
+A web site with detailed written recommended procedures and video demonstrations for how to collect over 50 types of evidence found at fire scenes, checklists for evidence collection, and an FAQ of common evidence collection questions.
 All procedures were vetted by evidence collection and testing experts selected by the IAAI.
 Fire Scene Evidence Collection Guide

 Fire Investigator, Fire Officer, Fire Marshal, and Firefighter Professional Development

 To assist you with your professional development process, CFITrainer.Net provides the following documents that correlate CFITrainer.Net self-paced programs (modules) to Job Performance Requirements (JPRs) from National Fire Protection Association (NFPA) standards.
 These correlations are designed to help you identify CFITrainer.Net modules that address particular JPRs.
 You can use this information as part of your professional development planning process.
 You are encouraged to seek out training from many sources, including CFITrainer.Net, to fulfill these JPRs.

 - CFITrainer.Net Modules Supporting JPRs in NFPA 1001: Standard for Fire Fighter Professional Qualifications (2013 Ed.)

 - CFITrainer.Net Modules Supporting JPRs in NFPA 1021: Standard for Fire Officer Professional Qualifications (2014 Ed.)